 Resource extraction often also provides a source of income to oppressive governments, making backroom deals that benefit the few instead of the many.
-The money exchanges between the companies and governments keep corrupt regimes in power, enriching elites while communities remain poor.
+The money exchanges between companies and governments keep corrupt regimes in power, enriching elites while communities remain poor.
 The financial transactions frequently also pay for weapons used against local peoples defending their rights and their way of life.

-All too often, local communities are kept in the dark, far away from decision making.
+All too often, local communities are kept in the dark, far away from decision-making.
 Populations may not know that an extractive project is going to take place in their community.
 They often don’t get to decide how they want the project to proceed.

 We protect the rights of people by ensuring that strong standards are in place and communities have the knowledge and skills to use these standards to protect their rights against abuse, especially in the context of abusive security forces and revenue transparency.

 Learn more about how we advocate for strong U.S. extractive industry transparency rules.

 Campaigns and Cases

 American Petroleum Institute v.
 SEC v.
 Oxfam (United States)